sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 #### Breaking out of layouts

-The root layout — which, if omitted, defaults to `<slot />` — applies to every page of your app.
-If you want some pages to _not_ have the same layout hierarchy as the rest, then you can put your entire app inside one or more groups _except_ the routes that should not inherit the common layouts.
+The root layout applies to every page of your app — if omitted, it defaults to `<slot />`.
+If you want some pages to have a different layout hierarchy than the rest, then you can put your entire app inside one or more groups _except_ the routes that should not inherit the common layouts.

 In the example above, the `/admin` route does not inherit either the `(app)` or `(marketing)` layouts.